 7. Ukraine’s Power Grid Attack

-In what was the first cyberattack on a power grid, the attack left around half of the homes in the Ivano-Frankivsk region in Ukraine without power in 2015 for a few hours.
+The Ukraine’s power grid attack in 2015 was the first cyberattack on a power grid.
+As a result of the attack, around half of the homes in the Ivano-Frankivsk region of the Ukraine were without power for a few hours.

 10. The biggest password leak yet